Pick up a hardcopy program at the Alumni Center upon checking in.

 Some binoculars provided.
 Coffee available!

-HOPKINS FOREST7AM
+HOPKINS FOREST

 Hike Through Hopkins Forest

 Join other reunion attendees for an early morning hike through Hopkins Forest.
 This 4.5 mile hike, traversing a large stretch of the Forest, begins with some stunning views from atop the crest, then descends the Birch Brook trail to the Loop trails, before finishing at the Rosenburg Center.
 Sturdy shoes recommended for the rolling terrain.
 If you'd like a ride to the trailhead, meet behind Chapin Hall in the parking lot for a van ride to Petersburg Pass on Rt2 at 7am.
-Vans will shuttle hikers back to campus from the Rosenburg Center at about 10AM.7AM
+Vans will shuttle hikers back to campus from the Rosenburg Center at about 10AM.

 Fun Run